-We would argue that Keber's film is one of most culturally important documentaries made in recent years.
+We would argue that Bayou Maharajah, which won our 2013 Best Southern Film Award, is one of most culturally important documentaries made in recent years.
 Through a stunning collection of dreamlike montages of New Orleans streets, rediscovered footage of Booker's performances, and interviews with Booker's admirers (including musical icons Irma Thomas and Allen Toussaint), Keber grants us access into the life of a uniquely talented and unjustly neglected American musician.

 Influenced by musicians as seminal and disparate as Chopin and Robert Johnson, Booker developed a style that fluidly transcended a variety of genres—New Orleans jazz, R&B, blues, soul, gospel, and classical.
 In his prime, Booker collaborated with Aretha Franklin, Ringo Starr, the Doobie Brothers, the Jerry Garcia Band, and others.
 He was, to echo Dr. John, “the best black, gay, one-eyed junkie piano genius New Orleans has ever produced.”

 Keber, born and raised in Todd, North Carolina, studied filmmaking at the International Film & Television Workshops and later worked at Appalshop in Kentucky, helping to preserve Appalachian culture and tradition through media literacy and oral history documentation.
 Her experiences at Appalshop inspired her to cofound New Orleans Video Voices, where she empowers communities to share their own stories by teaching basic media skills.
 She discovered James Booker's music after moving to New Orleans in 2007.

 Let's start with James Booker.
 How did you respond to Booker's music when you first heard it, and what about him was so compelling that you wanted to make a documentary about him?